-Spinetoram, an insecticide derived from microorganisms, was found to be effective in COLEACP/PIP trials against FCM on avocado.
-This active ingredient is not yet registered for use on peppers in Rwanda.
+Spinetoram (an insecticide derived from microorganisms) and methoxyfenozide (an insect hormone mimic) were both found to be effective in COLEACP/PIP trials against FCM on avocado.

-A product containing granulovirus gave good control of FCM in COLEACP/PIP trials on avocado, but it is not yet registered in Rwanda.
-Similar products are already registered in South Africa on peppers, grapes, avocadoes, citrus and other crops (Moore, 2017; Moore & Hattingh, 2012).
+An alternative product containing a granulovirus was effective to control the FCM in COLEACP/PIP trials on avocado.
+Similar products are already registered in South Africa on peppers, grapes, avocadoes, citrus and other crops (Moore, 2017; Moore & Hattingh, 2012)

-A product based on the entomopathogenic nematode Heterorhabditis bacteriophora, is registered in South Africa (Moore, 2017) for control of FCM larvae and pupae in the soil.
+A product based on the entomopathogenic nematode Heterorhabditis bacteriophora is currently registered in South Africa (Moore, 2017) to control FCM larvae and pupae in the soil.